Why use edited collections?

 L'Allemagne et les problèmes de la paix pendant la première guerre mondiale [Germany and the Problems of Peace during the First World War]

-Insufficient editorial attention has been paid to the Political Archive’s files from the period of the First World War.
-To date, only a collection of documents on an important aspect of the endeavours to reach peace has been published.
+There is alack of published documents from the files of the Political Archive regarding the First World War.
+To date, only a collection of documents on an important aspect of peace efforts has been published.
 This collection was produced by two French editors, who had previously worked on “Akten zur deutschen auswärtigen Politik” [“Files on German Foreign Policy”].
 Although the title of the publication is in French, the documents have been published in the original German.
-The original documents can be located in the archive holdings with the help of the film numbers provided in the collection.
+The original documents can be located in the archive´s holdings with the help of the film numbers provided in the collection.

 Akten zur deutschen auswärtigen Politik 1918–1945 [Files on German Foreign Policy, 1918–1945]